sgumerrabbani/SOFE3980U-Lab4/README.md

 $\qquad$ auc += (y[i-1]+y[i])*abs(x[i-1]-x[i])/2

 0.5 AUC-ROC value means random guessing.
-Increasing the AUC-ROC values means improvement to the model performance.
+Increasing the AUC-ROC values means an improvement in the model performance.
 A perfect model has an AUC-ROC value of about 1.

 The folder [/SVBR](/SVBR) within the GitHub repository contains a Maven-managed Java program.
-The [program](/SVBR/src/main/java/com/ontariotechu/sofe3980U/App.java) reads a CSV file called [model_1.csv](/SVBR/model_1.csv), and displays the first ten lines of the CSV data.
+The [program](/SVBR/src/main/java/com/ontariotechu/sofe3980U/App.java) reads a CSV file called [model_1.csv](/SVBR/model_1.csv) and displays the first ten lines of the CSV data.
 Type the following command to build the program after downloading it from the GitHub repository.
 ``` cmd
 mvn clean package assembly:single
 ```